chadsansing/adversary-space/gm-resources/planning/session-4.md

 If the PCs look for rebels in the sleep couches, they can find 3 of the rebel leaders, but they need the fourth to decrypt their recipe for the cure.
 That rebel went into the portal.

+The All has modeled this out - people who are moldable almost always choose the pod; people who are intractable choose the airlock.

 Each of the 3 leaders on this side of the portal has part of the cure, but the leader in the exile dimension has the key to decrypt them.

 - Lefthand (sleep couch)
+	- Small, whip-tight, clean, sleek, precise.
 - Deadbolt (sleep couch)
+	- Large, out-of-scale, uncomfortable while still, indomitable.
 - Anika Darkmatter (sleep couch)
+	- Captivating, strange, multi-faceted, fluid.
 - Uffa the Mask-taker (sleep couch)
+	- Stalwart, fast, decisive, centered, and broken.

 The PCs can figure out a plan to make it through the portal without playing a scene unless they suggest it (e.g. the find disguises and suggest an Intrigue scene).